 401(k) and IRA Withdrawals

-Tax-advantaged retirement accounts make up the second pillar of retirement income.
-The 2026 contribution limits are $24,500 for 401(k) plans (plus $7,500 catch-up if you’re 50 or older) and $7,500 for IRAs (plus $1,000 catch-up).
+Tax-advantaged retirement accounts often serve as a second pillar of retirement income.
+2026 contribution limits are $24,500 for 401(k) plans (plus a $7,500 catch-up for those 50 or older) and $7,500 for IRAs (plus a $1,000 catch-up).
+Investment management strategies can help determine how these accounts should be allocated as retirement approaches.

 Once you turn 73, you must take required minimum distributions from traditional 401(k)s and IRAs.
 These forced withdrawals are taxed as ordinary income.
 Roth accounts don’t have RMDs during your lifetime, which makes them valuable for estate planning.